StormforgedHero/StrategyNotifier/README.md

   - `Exceptions` – `DomainValidationException` for domain-level validation failures

 - `src/Strategies/Gem/Gem.Cli`
-  Console application entry point for running GEM:
+  Configuration-driven console application for running GEM end-to-end:

   - `Program.cs`
     - uses the repository root as the working directory
-    - loads sample CSV data from `data/gem/sample`
+    - loads configuration from `config/gem/gem.cli.json`
-    - builds `GemInputData` via the CSV loader
-    - runs `GemEngine` with a configured lookback window (in Phase 2 sample runs this is set to 3 months)
+    - executes the `GemRunner` with the loaded configuration
-    - prints a summary and generated signals to the console
+    - prints a concise summary (config path, data directory, output path, lookback, signal count)
+    - returns exit code `0` on success and non-zero on configuration or data errors

+  - `Configuration/`
+    - `GemCliConfiguration`
+      - strongly-typed model for GEM CLI settings:
+        - `DataDirectory` – base directory for CSV input data
+        - `UsEquityFile`, `ExUsEquityFile`, `SafeAssetFile` – filenames for the three asset series
+        - `OutputSignalsFile` – target path for `signals.json`
+        - `LookbackMonths` – lookback window in months
+      - `Validate()` enforces non-empty values and positive `LookbackMonths`
+    - `GemConfigLoader`
+      - loads JSON configuration from a given file path (typically `config/gem/gem.cli.json`)
+      - uses case-insensitive property mapping
+      - validates the configuration using `GemCliConfiguration.Validate()`
+      - handles:
+        - missing file (`FileNotFoundException`)
+        - empty file
+        - invalid JSON
+        - invalid configuration values (wrapped in `InvalidOperationException`)

+  - `Contracts/`
+    - `GemSignalOutput`
+      - output contract for a single GEM signal in `signals.json`:
+        - `period` – string in `YYYY-MM` format
+        - `position` – string representation of the chosen `AssetKind` (`UsEquity`, `ExUsEquity`, `SafeAsset`)

+  - `Execution/`
+    - `GemRunner`
+      - orchestrates the full GEM run based on `GemCliConfiguration`:
+        - builds input paths from `DataDirectory` and configured filenames
+        - uses `GemCsvInputLoader` to load `GemInputData`
+        - creates `GemParameters` from `LookbackMonths`
+        - runs `GemEngine.GenerateSignals`
+        - maps domain `GemSignal` objects to `GemSignalOutput` DTOs
+        - ensures the output directory exists and writes a pretty-printed `signals.json` to `OutputSignalsFile`
+      - returns the number of generated signals so that `Program` can report it

+  - `IO/`
-  - `IO/GemCsvInputLoader.cs`
+    - `GemCsvInputLoader`
-    - loads three CSV files: `us-equity.csv`, `exus-equity.csv`, `safe-asset.csv`
+      - loads GEM input data from three CSV files:
+        - US equity
+        - ex-US equity
+        - safe asset
+      - constructor takes a base directory
+      - `Load()` overload:
+        - uses conventional filenames: `us-equity.csv`, `exus-equity.csv`, `safe-asset.csv`
+      - `Load(usEquityFileName, exUsEquityFileName, safeAssetFileName)` overload:
+        - uses filenames provided by `GemCliConfiguration`
+      - CSV format:
+        - header row: `Year,Month,Return`
+        - one row per month
+        - `Return` is a monthly rate (e.g. `0.02` = 2%)
-    - parses `Year`, `Month` and `Return` using invariant culture
+      - parses numeric values using invariant culture
-    - builds `MonthlyReturn` collections and `AssetReturnSeries` instances
+      - builds `MonthlyReturn` and `AssetReturnSeries` for each asset
-    - constructs a `GemInputData` instance for use by `GemEngine`
-  - `Configuration/` (placeholders for later phases)
-    - `GemCliConfiguration.cs` – planned CLI configuration model (not implemented yet)
-    - `GemConfigLoader.cs` – planned loader for `gem.cli.json` (not implemented yet)
-  - `Execution/` (placeholder for later phases)
-    - `GemRunner.cs` – planned orchestration of configuration, input loading and output generation (not implemented yet)
+      - throws:
+        - `FileNotFoundException` when an expected CSV file is missing
+        - `FormatException` when any row has invalid structure or non-numeric values

 ---

-### Tests
+## Tests

 - `tests/Strategies/Gem/Gem.Domain.Tests`
   Unit tests for the GEM domain and engine:

   - `Core`
     - tests for `YearMonth` construction, comparison and `AddMonths` behavior
     - tests for `AssetReturnSeries` sorting, duplicate detection and lookback windows